pnp/pnpjs/docs/odata/core.md

 # @pnp/odata/core

-This modules contains shared interfaces and abstract classes used within, and by inheritors of, the @pnp/odata package.
+This module contains shared interfaces and abstract classes used within the @pnp/odata package and those items that inherit from it.

 ## ProcessHttpClientResponseException